mui/material-ui/docs/src/pages/components/tables/tables.md

 ## Structure

-A data table contains a header row at the top that lists column names, followed by rows for data.
+A data table can contain one or more header rows at the top, followed by rows for data.
+The header row lists column names of the table.

 Checkboxes should accompany each row if the user needs to select or manipulate data.